 Following the format of a college-level writer's workshop, this course challenges students to develop their creative writing skills in a specialized and professional way.
-Students write stories, poetry, and drama, learning to draft and develop their writing with consideration for audience and purpose.
-The class includes direct, focused instruction on key facets of creative writing, including characterization, plot structure, poetic form, narrative style, and the common conventions of literary writing in English; students are encouraged to seek outlets for publishing, sharing, and/or performing their work.
+Students write stories, poetry, and drama, learning to draft and develop their writing

-HIS 115 SPEECH AND DEBATE (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE NOTE: THIS ELECT IVE COURSE DOES NOT SATISFY ENG SLISH GR ADUATION REQUIREMENTS.
+HIS115 SPEECH AND DEBATE (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE NOTE: THIS ELECT TIVE COURSE DOES NOT SATISFY ENG SLISH GR ADUATION REQUIREMENTS.